 Investment in infrastructure, whether it be through acquiring, upgrading or building roads incurs significant upfront capital.
 These costs, along with those required to maintain a toll road over its life, are borne by Transurban and our project partners.
 This means our business generates accounting and tax losses in the early years of an investment.

-This report explains how our investment activity has influenced our current tax position and details our FY21 tax contributions.
+This report explains how our investment activity has influenced our current tax position and details our FY22 tax contributions.
 It also explains our corporate structure, which enables the payment of distributions to investors while we are generating accounting and tax losses.
 The distributions are subject to tax in the hands of investors.
 We estimate that more than two billion dollars of tax has been paid by our investors on distributions to date.

-This is our sixth Tax Transparency Report since the Australian Government endorsed the voluntary Tax Transparency Code in May 2016.
+This is our seventh Tax Transparency Report since the Australian Government endorsed the voluntary Tax Transparency Code in May 2016.
 The consistency in our approach reflects our focus on simplicity and usefulness of our disclosures.

 Corporate tax rules can be complex, particularly as they relate to a large infrastructure business such as ours.
-Each year we aim to make the information as easy to understand as possible, guided by best-practice corporate governance, and our commitment to transparency and accountability.
+We have presented our tax information as clearly and simply as is possible, guided by best-practice corporate governance, and our commitment to transparency and accountability.

-Michelle Jablko Chief Financial Officer August, 2022
+Michelle Jablko Chief Financial Officer August, 2023